d43pan/simplygo/README.md

 # Installing
 ## Run dockerized and simply  (start here)
-* Build and run your simplygo server: `docker build -t simplygo . && docker run --rm -p 8000:80 --name simplygo_server simplygo`
+* Build and run your simplygo server: `docker build -t simplygo . && docker run --rm -p 8000:80 -e SERVER_NAME=localhost:8000 --name simplygo_server simplygo`
 * Visit `localhost:8000`
 * Your database will not persist outside of the container.
 Feel free to download the links and then reupload them.
 * Simple.